1 lb farro (spelt) maccheroncini

 Cook pasta al dente in abundant salted water.

-When pasta is ready, drain and transfer the pasta in the zucchini pan, pour the mozzarella and egg mixture inside the pan and warm up all the ingredients together for a couple of minutes or until all ingredients are blended well.
+When pasta is ready, drain and transfer the pasta to the zucchini pan, pour the mozzarella and egg mixture inside the pan and warm up all the ingredients together for a couple of minutes or until all ingredients are blended well.

 Serve the carbonara per vegetariani warm.